3D Importer

 Validate UGC BodyAfter importing, Studio opens the assets in the Avatar Setup tool, allowing you to quickly begin testing and uploading avatar assets to the Marketplace.

-Rig ScaleIf Rig Type is set to R15, the importer provides further options to specify body type scaling.
+Rig ScaleIf Rig Type is set to R15, the importer provides additional options to specify body type scaling.
 The options are:

 - Default